gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - property information is extracted about any unmanaged type as a `ModelStrutSchema`
 - property information is extracted from unmanaged super-types of managed types and included in the `ModelStructSchema`
 - annotations on properties (both managed and unmanaged, defined on getters) are available in the `ModelStructSchema`
-- properties defined in unmanaged types annotated with `@IgnoreSchema` are ignored
+- unmanaged methods that cannot be handled by the schema are silently ignored
 - properties defined in an unmanaged super-type cannot be overridden in managed type

 Examples: